 Anatomy of a (crumbling) animation puppet.

 At slow speed, the close-ups show that the puppet is literally falling apart.
 Seams in its hide have popped in places, like a Teddy Bear in need of needle and thread.
 One close-up of a foot reveals that the rubber has crumbled away, where the leg meets the heel.
-We might even see a bit of the armature within.
+We can see a bit of the armature within.

 In 2011 animator Jim Aupperle posted photos of the actual Behemoth animation puppet on the Classic Horror Film Board.
 The snapshots were taken when he and Dennis Muren took possession of Pete Peterson’s actual animation models.
 After twelve years of dry storage, we’re surprised that the puppet looks as good as it does.